-This document describes the level of protection associated with the two types of segregated securities accounts that BNP Paribas acting through its London branch ("BNP Paribas", "we", "our", etc.) provides in respect of securities that it holds directly for its clients with Clearstream Banking Luxembourg ("CBL"), a Luxembourg-based international central securities depository and central securities depository, including a description of the main legal implications of the two types of securities accounts as well as the applicable insolvency rules.
+This document describes the level of protection associated with the two types of segregated securities accounts that BNP Paribas acting through its London branch ("BNP Paribas", "we", "our", etc.) provides in respect of securities that it holds directly for its clients with Euroclear Bank (hereinafter referred to as the "CSD"), a Belgium-based international central securities depository.
+This document includes a description of the main legal implications of the two types of the securities accounts, as well as the applicable insolvency rules.

 The disclosure of the information contained in this document is required under Article 38 of the Central Securities Depositories Regulation EU 909/2014 ("CSDR").
-BNP Paribas is subject to these disclosure obligations in its capacity as a Direct Participant (see glossary) of CBL.
-CBL has its own disclosure obligations under the CSDR.
+BNP Paribas is subject to these disclosure obligations in its capacity as a Direct Participant of the CSD.
+The CSD has its own disclosure obligations under the CSDR.